-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 Many, if not most Iowans are expected to vote early or absentee this cycle and voters have already broken at least one turnout record.

-But for those who do want to vote in-person on Election Day, research has shown that polling place closures, consolidations and relocations can depress turnout.
+But for those who want to vote in person on Election Day, research has shown that polling place closures, consolidations and relocations can depress turnout.

 University of Northern Iowa political scientist Chris Larimer says that's a concern this cycle.